 The Role of Othram and Forensic Breakthroughs

 In 2013, TBI agents revisited the case in hopes of generating new leads.
-However, it would take nearly another decade for significant progress.
+However, significant progress would take nearly another decade.
 In 2022, TBI collaborated with the University of Tennessee Anthropology Department and Othram, a cutting-edge forensic laboratory specializing in challenging cases involving degraded human remains.
 Previous attempts to test the skeletal remains had failed due to their age and degradation, but Othram’s use of Forensic-Grade Genome Sequencing and advanced genome filtering techniques allowed for the successful extraction of viable DNA from the remains.

 Othram scientists produced a genealogical profile for the unknown girl, leading them to a potential relative living in Indiana.
 Based on this lead, a TBI intelligence analyst located relatives in Lafayette, Indiana.
-Upon contacting the family, it was confirmed that a family member, Tracy Sue Walker, had gone missing from Lafayette in 1978.
-Further familial DNA samples from possible siblings were obtained and submitted to the TBI Crime Lab for comparison.
+Upon contacting the family, it was confirmed that a family member, Tracy Sue Walker, had gone missing from Lafayette in the 1978 disappearance.
+Further family DNA samples from possible siblings were obtained and submitted to the TBI Crime Lab for comparison.
+The use of family DNA proved crucial in establishing a connection between the remains and Tracy’s relatives.

 Confirmation of Tracy Sue Walker’s Identity

 In August 2022, the University of North Texas Center for Human Identification confirmed that “Elk Valley Jane Doe” was indeed Tracy Sue Walker, born June 2, 1963.
 Tracy went missing in 1978, leaving her family searching for answers for more than four decades.
-The identification of Tracy Sue Walker marks a significant milestone in this long-standing cold case, but many questions still remain.
+The identification of Tracy Sue Walker marks a significant milestone in this long-standing cold case, but many questions still remain about the circumstances surrounding her death and how she ended up in Campbell County, Tennessee.

 Ongoing Investigation and Appeal for Public Assistance